S2-group/rep-pkg-S3-Model-SEIT25/README.md

 # Balancing Sustainability, Sovereignty, and Security: An Industrial Case Study
 This repository is a companion page for the following publication:
-> Salsabeel Tantousha, Markus Funkea, Patricia Lagoa, Wiebren van der Zeeb.
+> Salsabeel Tantousha, Markus Funkea, Patricia Lagoa, Wiebren van der Zee.
 2025.
 Balancing Sustainability, Sovereignty, and Security: An Industrial Case Study.
 15th International Conference on Sustainable Energy Information Technology (SEIT).

 It contains the online material for this paper